m-haziq/canvas-slider-challenge/README.md

 <!-- short description about the code flow -->

 # Instructions to run this Project
-    Open index.htlm on any latest browser(Chrome, Firefox, Safari)
+    Double click to open index.html on any latest browser(Chrome, Firefox, Safari)